ESC

 Environment

-no natural resources, guano deposits depleted; the ring-shaped atoll encloses a stagnant fresh-water lagoon
+no natural resources, guano deposits depleted; stagnant fresh-water lagoon

 World Factbook Assistant